Public Transport Users Association

-The Public Transport Users Association is a community-based public transport lobby group in Victoria, Australia, based in Melbourne.
+The Public Transport Users Association (PTUA) is a community-based public transport lobby group in Victoria, Australia, based in Melbourne.
 It is run entirely by volunteers and has no full-time staff.

 History and aims

 The organisation was founded in 1976 as the Train Travellers Association, and became prominent after the controversial Lonie Report recommended huge freeway expansion and closure of most public passenger transport in the city.

 The Association advocates a greater role for public transport and less dependence on the private car.
 Key PTUA policies include: